naeemAbdul-Aziz/complimate-ai-engine/README.md

 📧 **Email:** coming soon

-For more about **Compli**, see our main project README - coming soon
+For more about **CompliMate**, see our landing page - complighana.com
 > **Powering Compliance with AI for Ghana’s Petroleum Sector**